Rocca Grimalda: History

-The population who lived here before the Romans, the so-called Ligures, left a number of traces in many places of Orba valley, including in Rocca Grimalda: the river has always had gold in its sand and during the Roman times, a town was built in the plain under the hill in order to exploit this resource.
-Old documents report about this centre, called Rondinaria, which was a wealthy little town in the middle of thick forests and had likely some sort of defence structure, probably on Rocca Grimalda's hill, which still dominates the whole plain around and the valley’s entrance.
+Across antiquity, the area was occupied by the Ligures then Romans.
+The town was first built in the plain under a hill to extract gold from the sands by the river.
+Old documents report this centre, called Rondinaria, was a small, wealthy town in the middle of thick forests and had likely some sort of defence structure, probably on Rocca Grimalda's hill.

-Right in the plain an old necropolis was found in the 1980s but on the other side of the village’s land another high rocky hill was found to have been shaped as some sort of castle with a deep ditch and high palisades, probably from the Lombard rule era: the same place, called “Trionzo”, was linked with old legends of witches, dances and evil spirits.
+In the plain an old necropolis was found in the 1980s but on the other side of the village’s land another high rocky hill was found to have been shaped as some sort of castle with a deep ditch and high palisades, probably from the Lombard rule era: the same place, called “Trionzo”, was linked with old legends of witches, dances and evil spirits.